Q & A with Shaun Templeton, Co-Owner, Elm Wildlife Tours, Dunedin, New Zealand.

-It’s the food supply.
+It is the food supply.
 We are very lucky and have two cold ocean currents coming up from the south, and these push into the deep underwater canyons off the coast.
-The currents then “well up” [rise up] to the surface displacing the warmer water and releasing fresh nutrients.
+The currents then well up [rise up] to the surface displacing the warmer water and releasing fresh nutrients.

 WHAT ARE CURRENT CHALLENGES TO THIS UNIQUE ENVIRONMENT?

 The main problem for the animals is loss of their habitat caused by human encroachment - converting forests into farmland.
 A big problem for the birds is the existence of introduced [non-native] predators like feral cats, weasels, and rats.

 It depends on what species you are looking at, and it can vary by a few months.
 For the penguins, it starts in September.
 The albatross colony starts breeding in November.
 The seals and sea lions have their pups from December through January.
 [NOTE: these are Spring and Summer months in the Southern Hemisphere.]

 WHAT MAKES ELM WILDLIFE TOURS A RESPONSIBLE TOUR COMPANY?

 WHY SHOULD TRAVELERS SPEND A DAY WITH ELM WILDLIFE TOURS?

 Click on the buttons below to share this post on Social Media